American Civil War and International Diplomacy

 Researching your Cherokee Heritage

-In 1861, eleven states seceded from the United States to form the Confederate States of America and, over the course of the next four years, the U.S. fought to bring the Confederate States back under control.
+In 1861, eleven states seceded from the United States to form the Confederate States of America, and, over the course of the next four years, the U.S. fought to bring the Confederate States back under control.
 During the Civil War the Confederacy repeatedly sought international support for its cause, often calling upon foreign reliance on its cotton exports to obtain it.
 The Union, on the other hand, strove to prevent other nations from recognizing the Confederacy as a legitimate nation and from getting involved in the American conflict.
 In an attempt to starve the Confederate economy and to cut it off from its international supporters, the Union engaged in a blockade of Confederate ports--a move that was of questionable legality in international law.
 Despite the Confederacy's significant international commercial ties, the lack of definitive military victories for the South, and the success of Union efforts to link the Confederacy with the institution of slavery ultimately prevented any of the European powers from officially recognizing or supporting the South.
+See also: Preventing Diplomatic Recognition of the Confederacy and The Trent Affair.

 Source: U.S. State Department